Byron/gitoxide/etc/discovery/odb.md

         - ❌ To keep the `Repository` free of type parameters we could boil policies down to typical policies, like Eager, Lazy, LazyThreadSafe, PooledLazy, PooledLazyThreadSafe, all with different tradeoffs.
 On that level, maybe 3 to 5 feature toggles would work, but who likes feature toggles especially if they aren't additive?
         - ✔️ `contains(oid)` is not actually exposed in any trait and not used much in `git` either, even though it is optimized for by loading pack data only on demand.
-We, however, use `git_pack::Bundle` as smallest unit, which is a mapped index _and_ data file, thus forcing more work to be done in some cases.
+We, however, use `gix_pack::Bundle` as smallest unit, which is a mapped index _and_ data file, thus forcing more work to be done in some cases.
 There is only one multi-pack index per repository, but that would force all packs to be loaded if it was implemented similarly, but that shows that Bundle's probably aren't the right abstraction or have to make their pack data optional.
 If that happens, we definitely need some sort of policy to make this work.
 Definitely put `contains(oid)` into the `Find` trait or a separate trait to enforce us dealing with this and keep multi-pack indices in mind.